SyneticNL/Hyral/packages/core/README.md

 * [Hypermedia oriented]
 * Support for multiple backends with 1 interface
 * Full test-coverage
-* Modern codebase with immutability, state management and promises
+* Modern codebase with TypeScript and promises

+## State
+When using state management please use the [Hyral Core with state] package

 ## Additional features
 * [JSON:API integration]